modelix/modelix/doc/running-modelix.md

 During development you can run the different components without docker/kubernetes.
 You need a PostgreSQL database, the model server and the MPS plugin for the UI server.

+## Docker Desktop
+If you use Docker Desktop >= 4.2.0 you have to add the option `"deprecatedCgroupv1": true` to the file `~/Library/Group Containers/group.com.docker/settings.json`.
+Otherwise, MPS (the JBR) will not use the correct memory limit.

 ## Model Server

 - Option 1: Install your own PostgreSQL database and start the model server from the command line.